 Can you freeze coconut milk?
 Yes, you can!
-Let me show you how to freeze coconut milk in a tin can, as well as the fresh stuff.
+Let me show you how to freeze coconut milk in a tin can, as well as the fresh stuff from the carton,

 When It Comes to Food Waste Every Little Helps

 I’m of the firm belief that when it comes to food waste, every little action we can do to reduce food waste helps reduce greenhouse gas emissions.

 That’s why small steps, like using your freezer to freeze things like excess coconut milk all help to eliminate food waste, and are a great step forward.

 Something I used to waste a lot was coconut milk.
 I use a bit of coconut milk in my cooking – like in this vegan lime and coconut curry (one of my favourites!).
 However, many recipes call for just half a tin can of coconut milk.

 I had been decanting the leftover coconut milk into a glass jar and then popping that into the fridge.